florianajir/rabbitmq-sql-worker/Resources/doc/configuration.md

 ```

 The **mapping file** need to be configured to fit aMQP message to your database structure, this file is located at `app/config/mapping.yml`, you can found more information in [Mapping documentation](sql/mapping.md)

-## Elastic-search

-To use the `elasticsearch` worker you have to configure the `app/config/elasticsearch` file.

-A template file is included yet, adjust it to your needs.